Easy Moss And Lavender Bud Wreath

 close up of the bird nest

 Lastly, hang the wreath with a ribbon of your choice.
-To keep the moss and lavender looking fresh I advise not hanging this wreath in direct sunlight.
+I advise not hanging this wreath in direct sunlight to keep the moss and lavender looking fresh.
 This will keep the color of the moss and lavender buds looking great!

 By the way, this is the perfect gift for the lavender lover in your life.
-This also makes a pretty centerpiece for any spring occasion with a candle in a large glass jar wrapped with twine, ribbon, or even jute.
+This wreath makes a pretty centerpiece added to your spring decor with a candle in a large glass jar wrapped with twine, ribbon, or even jute.

 finished project hanging with ribbon